UncannyOwl/Uncanny-Automator/readme.txt

 **Updated:**

-* Code quality updates #938
+* Code quality #938

 **Fixed:**

 * Slack - PHP notices on some sites #939
-* Zoom integration causing fatal error for some sites configuration #931
+* Zoom - Fatal error on some site configurations #931

 = 3.2 [2021-09-30] =